coconutjim/hseb1-control-homework/README.md

 # hseb1-control-homework
 2013\.
 Study project.
-C# desktop app with the simulation of bank account management.
+C# desktop app with the simulation of bank account management
 ## Features
 1. Creating new accounts (different types)
 2. Import/export accounts from/to a file